RegExp Find and Replace

-If you prefer keyboard over mouse, you could start execution of preset by the press on a hotkey.
+If you prefer the keyboard over the mouse, you could start execution of preset by pressing a hotkey.
 To be able to do that you need to assign the hotkey to the selected preset using the Hotkey text box, e.g. you could specify Shift+Ctrl+T.

-The button and dropdown control that are on the right side of the Find what combo box could be used to insert some text in that control, depending of the other preset settings (if Regular expression (F.) is ticked on, that combo box will contain Entire, Empty, Filled, Begin and End items, but if the VBScript (F.) is ticked on, it will contain Field, <From>, <Into>, <Str.> and < Num.> items).
+The button and dropdown control that are on the right side of the Find what combo box could be used to insert some text in that control, depending on the other preset settings (if Regular expression (F.) is ticked on, that combo box will contain Entire, Empty, Filled, Begin and End items, but if the VBScript (F.) is ticked on, it will contain Field, <From>, <Into>, <Str.> and < Num.> items).
 Those controls are not enabled if both Regular expression (F.) and VBScript (F.) are ticked off.
-With the click on the button you would insert the corresponding text into the Find what string, e.g. with the Entire item you will get "^.*" which is the Regex replacement for the full content of the field, not matter what the selected field contains.
+With a click on that button you would insert the corresponding text into the Find what string, e.g. with the Entire item you will get "^.*" which is the Regex replacement for the full content of the field, no matter what the selected field contains.

-The next combo box has two meanings, depending of the inverted mode set by the Invert check box: if the inverted mode is turned off, that combo box would have displayed Into and with it we could specify the destination field that will be searched and modified; if the inverted mode is turned on, that combo box would have displayed From and with it we could specify the source field only for searching.
+The next combo box has two meanings, depending on the inverted mode set by the Invert check box: if the inverted mode is turned off, that combo box will display Into and with it we could specify the destination field that will be searched and modified; if the inverted mode is turned on, that combo box will display From and with it we could specify the source field only for searching.

-The items in the Into/From dropdown lists represents the MediaMonkey fields that are available for searching/modification with this add-on and many of them have corresponding tags that are stored inside media files.
+The items in the Into/From dropdown lists represent the MediaMonkey fields that are available for searching/modification with this add-on and many of them have corresponding tags that are stored inside media files.